* Local polls come ahead of national vote due by May 2018

 Italy's national parliamentary election must be held by May 2018 but the broad coalition backing Prime Minister Paolo Gentiloni is fragile and political analysts say an early vote this autumn cannot be ruled out.

 Although Sunday's vote will be one of the last before the general election, local factors mean it may not provide a clear reflection of parties' national popularity.

 In the first round, the anti-establishment 5-Star Movement only reached the run-off in one of the main 25 towns and cities but is Italy's most popular party at a national level, according to many opinion polls.

-Nevertheless, Sunday's result could serve as a call to unify among the centre-right parties, which are in competition at the national level.
+Nevertheless, Sunday's result could serve as a call to unify among the center-right parties, which are in competition at the national level.

 Their strong first-round showing suggests that if the parties can unite under a single leader they would be a force to be reckoned with at the general election.

-Sunday's most closely watched contest will take place in the northern port of Genoa, a traditionally left-wing stronghold that could fall to the centre-right for the first time in 50 years, with a candidate from the Northern League ahead after the first round.
+Sunday's most closely watched contest will take place in the northern port of Genoa, a traditionally left-wing stronghold that could fall to the center-right for the first time in 50 years, with a candidate backed by the Northern League ahead after the first round.

 That would be a setback for PD leader and former Prime Minister Matteo Renzi, who has taken a back seat in campaigning for the mayoral elections after seeing his party roiled by internal divisions this year.

-In other important cities, the centre-right leads in Verona and Padua in the north while the centre-left is ahead in L'Aquila, the capital of the central region of Abruzzo.
+In other important cities, the center-right leads in Verona and Padua in the north while the center-left is ahead in L'Aquila, the capital of the central region of Abruzzo.

-Exit polls will be published for six of the main cities when polls close at 11 p.m.
+Exit polls will be published for six of the main cities when polls close at 11 pm.
 (2100 GMT) and first projections based on the actual vote count will be released about 45 minutes later.
-(Reporting by Gavin Jones; Editing by Helen Popper)
+(Reporting by Gavin Jones; Editing by Helen Popper and Jane Merriman)